 - Preheat oven to 350 degrees F.

 - Slice the apricots in half and each half into 3 wedges for a total of 6 wedges per apricot.
+If your apricots are small, cut them into quarters instead.
 Toss the apricots and blackberries with the brown sugar and cinnamon and set aside for 15 minutes.

 - Combine the dry ingredients for the cake including the flour, sugar, ground hazelnuts, baking powder, salt, cinnamon, and nutmeg.